Overview

 There are several different feeder strategies that you can adopt for using the credentials in your test data file, such as:

-- Random – select a random login/password entry from the test data
+• Random – select a random login/password entry from the test data

-- Queue – select entries from the file in order
+• Queue – select entries from the file in order

-- Circular – select entries in order, then go back to the start once the end is reached
+• Circular – select entries in order, then go back to the start once the end is reached

-Once the user has completed the login transaction, the system will often return a sessionId in the form of a cookie.That sessionId may need to be passed in all subsequent requests (typically in a HTTP header) that the virtual user makes.
+Once the user has completed the login transaction, the system will often return a sessionId in the form of a cookie.
+That sessionId may need to be passed in all subsequent requests (typically in an HTTP header) that the virtual user makes.

 With Gatling, you can use a check and saveAs() to capture this sessionId into a parameter, then send that parameter back in subsequent HTTP calls in the header or by whatever means the application expects.

-Common OAuth Patterns
+Common OAuth Patternscredentials3

-- Get the OAuth access token (or refresh existing access tokens)
+1. Get the OAuth access token (or refresh existing access tokens)

-- Use the OAuth access token in requests
+2. Use the OAuth access token in requests

-Depending on your use case and the scenario you want to test, you might find it appropriate to create and execute a separate Gatling script that creates multiple access tokens up front.
+Depending on your use case and the scenario you want to test, you might find it appropriate to create and execute a separate Gatling script that creates multiple access tokens upfront.
 If required you could also write these tokens to a file, and then use the tokens in that file as parameters for test data with a Gatling feeder to authenticate as different users

 Refer to this article for an example of generating OAuth access tokens with Gatling and then using the tokens in subsequent HTTP requests.